scionproto-contrib/http-proxy/docs/source/forward-proxy.rst

     make build scion-caddy

-or (if you only want to build the forward proxy)
+- or (if you only want to build the forward proxy)

   .. code-block:: bash

     make build scion-caddy-forward

+Then, you can follow the steps below to install the plugin:

+- Ensure that you are running the scion-endhost stack as described in the `SCION documentation <https://docs.scion.org/projects/scion-applications/en/latest/applications/access.html>`_.

 - Copy the binary to ``/usr/local/bin`` or any other directory in your ``$PATH``.
 - Add a data directory for the plugin to store its data: